A RARE "5 Volt" CLEAN LINEAR USB Power Supply (for general operation)

 Russian SDR so of course it will not work out of the box.
 Not to worry

-own internet searches for an alternative cable or adapter).
-Alternative adapter here but a warning here that it will be more stressful on the receivers USB socket (so be very careful).
+as there are simple adapters available on ebay and elsewhere.
+Example adapter here but a warning here that it will be a bit stressful on the receivers USB socket (so be very careful).

 IMPORTANT - WARNING ! : With

 the operational current consumption approx. 300ma (as indicated in the

 manual), normal operation with this CCrane AC adapter is no problem at

 internal lithium ion battery, current jumps to around 850 ma PEAK (NOTE : RECEIVER OFF)